Motorola Edge 60 Fusion

 Main Differences

-• Motorola Edge 60 Fusion has no optical zoom, while Motorola Edge 60 Neo has 3x optical zoom.
+• Optical zoom is not available on the Motorola Edge 60 Fusion, while the Motorola Edge 60 Neo offers 3x optical zoom.

-• Motorola Edge 60 Fusion has a curved display, while Motorola Edge 60 Neo does not have a curved display.
+• The Motorola Edge 60 Fusion has a curved display, while the Motorola Edge 60 Neo has a flat display.

 Specs Comparison